sagorbrur/bnlp/CONTRIBUTING.md

 # Contributing to BNLP

 Hi, thanks for your interest.
-We know, we always suffer from scarcity of good tools/resources for processing Bengali language.
+We know, we always suffer from scarcity of good tools/resources for processing Bengali text.
 [BNLP](https://github.com/sagorbrur/bnlp) is a great initiative to solve this problem.
 Your contribution can make this initiative more powerful and also help millions of Bengali developer to process Bengali language more efficiently.